BorisWilhelms/azure-dns-updater/README.md

 The script will run until terminated and will check for ip address changes based on the interval.

 The script uses the `dig` command to query the current ip address from opendns.

-## docker

-The dockerfile is intended to run on ARM based devices (32 bit) e.g. Raspberry Pis